Alvania emaciata

 Alvania emaciata is a species of small sea snail, a marine gastropod mollusk or micromollusk in the family Rissoidae.

 Description

-The length of the shell attains 2 mm, its diameter 1.5 mm.
+The length of the shell attains 2 mm, its diameter is 1.5 mm.

+(original description in Latin) The shell is white or rust-coloured. it is thick, and ovate, and has a rather short spire.
+The upper whorls bear two spiral ridges; the penultimate whorl has three, while the body whorl carries seven.
+The anterior ridges are smaller.
+Numerous, evenly spaced riblets cross the shell, forming nodules at their points of intersection.
+The outer lip is thick and crenulated.

 Distribution

 This species occurs off the Virgin Islands, Caribbean Sea.